luisdavim/helmquilt/README.md

 Some times, as a platform engineer, you need to manage a set of costomisations on top of upstream helm charts, this can make keeping them up-to-date hard.
 Helmquilt allows you to fetch the upstream helm chart at a specified version and apply your changes with ease, as long as your patches still apply, you can update the chart by just pulling a newer version and applying your changes again.
+This becomes specially useful in environments where mono-repos are used and you can't really fork an upstream helm chart.
+This allows you to keep a modified copy of a helm chart and still be able to pull upstream changes.
+The tool does suppot `git` as a source, so, in theory, it could be used with anything and not just helm charts...

 ## Usage